mDialog/smoke/README.md

         # The location of the jks format trust store to be used
         # If not provided, the system property javax.net.ssl.trustStore is used
-        ##trust-store = "test.jks"
+        trust-store = "src/test/resources/ssl/test.jks"

         # The password for the trust store.
         # If not provided, the system property javax.net.ssl.trustStorePassword is used
-        ##trust-store-password = "test-password"
+        trust-store-password = "test-password"

+        # Debug ssl, as per the javax.net.debug system property
+        ## debug = "all"
       }

+      static-assets {
+        cache-assets = true
+        cache-assets-preload = false

+        public-dir = "public"
       }

-For more control over how the the config object is constructed, you may override the Smoke configure() method.
-For example, to include extra config from a properties file, you would do the following:
+    }

+Smoke requires a Config object to be configured.
+Extra config from a properties file can be loaded as follow:

-    override def configure() = {
+    val config = {
       ConfigFactory.parseResources("configuration.properties")
         .withFallback(ConfigFactory.load())
     }